ibm-cloud-docs/secrets-manager/add-secret.md

 1. In the {{site.data.keyword.cloud_notm}} console, click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg) **> Resource List**.
 2. From the list of services, select your instance of {{site.data.keyword.secrets-manager_short}}.
-3. In the Secrets table, click **Add**.
+3. In the **Secrets** table, click **Add**.
 4. Select the **IAM credentials** tile.
-5. In the **Create IAM credentials** page, give your secret a name and description.
+5. Add a name and description to easily identify your secret.
-6. From the list of [secret groups](#x9968962){:term}, select the group that you want to assign to the secret.
+6. Select the [secret group](#x9968962){:term} that you want to assign to the secret.

     Don't have a secret group yet?
-In the Secret group field, you can click **Create** to provide a name and a description for a new group.
+In the **Secret group** field, you can click **Create** to provide a name and a description for a new group.
 Your secret is added to the new group automatically.
 For more information about secret groups, check out [Organizing your secrets](/docs/secrets-manager?topic=secrets-manager-secret-groups).
 7. Click **Select access group** to determine the scope of access for your IAM credential.

     By selecting an access group from your {{site.data.keyword.cloud_notm}} account, you determine the scope of access to assign to the service ID that is dynamically generated and associated with your new IAM credential.
 This step ensures that your IAM credentials are scoped with the wanted level of permissions in your {{site.data.keyword.cloud_notm}} account.